rnyameke/Shiny/README.md

 Experimenting with shiny for ticket metrics

 This repository houses the code for creating visual summaries of ticket metrics.
-Visit https://rnyameke.shinyapps.io/tickets/ to view the latest iterations.
+Visit https://rnyameke.shinyapps.io/tickets/ to view the latest iteration.